 When I went to law school at Harvard, I was the only person who said they wanted to be a plaintiff’s lawyer.
 A friend who is an injury lawyer won me over with stories about his cases helping severely injured people.
 I was also the only person in the whole class to start their own practice right away – as soon as I was licensed I formed my first practice.
 And I’ve been proud to help people who have been injured, people accused of crimes, families in financial trouble, artists and small business owners with intellectual property issues and more.
 I like working with people and now enjoy the ‘counselor’ role of the attorney.

-I’m married with three children.
+I’m married with four children.
 I enjoy movies and documentaries, photography and graphic design, exotic sports cars and languages.
 Still dabbling in Photoshop and typography, I also created the image of the infamous Hello Kitty Ferrari that became an internet meme.”